You Support This Site

 Dino first claimed that they had built a true to scale, giant robot Kong.
 He later recanted and watching the movie you know, thatsa no robo Kong.

-It would have been cool if it could have happened, but the technology just wasn't there at the time, as Director Steven Spielberg learned around that same period with his Bruce-the-Shark robot for JAWS.
+It would have been cool if it could have happened, and they tried, but the technology just wasn't there at the time, as Director Steven Spielberg learned around that same period with his Bruce-the-Shark robot for JAWS.

 In regards to size ratios, think about that one.

-At this point, if you haven't had enough of Prescott's constant mewling about "Evil Corporations", you'll love it when he cheers every time Kong slaughters some American soldiers who are trying to save the befuddled Dwan.
+At this point, if you haven't had enough of Prescott's constant mewling about "Evil Corporations", you'll love it when he cheers every time Kong slaughters anyone who is trying to save the befuddled Dwan.

-Not kidding, he cheers the ape that is running around killing everybody!
+Not kidding, Prescott cheers the ape that is running around killing everybody!
 It Actually Makes Him Laugh!
-Then, when some other soldiers get the better of Kong, he cries out and calls them assholes.
-Kong should be the one killing humans!
+Then, when some Army soldiers get the better of Kong, he cries out and calls them assholes.
+Kong should be killing humans!
 Not the other way around!
 American soldiers are supposed to die!
 Not live!

 Earlier in the movie, while Kong was being FedEx'd to the states, Prescott shed crocodile tears for the island natives because "We kidnapped their God."